sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 <h3 id="hypervisor-install">Install Hypervisor</h3>

-1. Download XCP-ng ISO from reputable sources.
+1. Download FreeBSD-bootonly ISO from reputable sources.
+Use this to reduce loading times

 2. Connect to system using Mesh Commander.